Left Continue shopping

 Note: PPIs don’t work instantly.
 Relief builds over 3–5 days with consistent use.
 Courses typically last two weeks to several months.

-For mild heartburn, pregnancy, or supportive care, gentle gastrointestinal medicine over the counter may include:
+For mild heartburn, pregnancy, or supportive care, gentle gastrointestinal products may include:

 • herbal teas (fennel, chamomile, lemon balm)